xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

 description:
 ---

-This section provides information about the sunsetting plan of Katalon Runtime Engine (KRE) DevOps, including license management and renewal process.
+This section provides information about the sunsetting plan of Katalon Runtime Engine (KRE) DevOps, including license management and the renewal process.

 <table>
    <thead>